motortrace/backend/src/modules/labor/README.md

 ### Filtering and Search
 - Labor catalogs can be filtered by category, active status, and search terms
-- Work order labours can be filtered by work order, technician, date range, and category
+- Work order labors can be filtered by work order, technician, date range, and category

 ## Integration Points